cubismod/inky-mbta-tracker/README.md

 IMT_PROFILE_FILE=./profile.txt # optional to enable Yappi profiling around every hour
 ```

+### Performance Tuning (Async Consumers)

+The app runs producers and consumers on a single asyncio event loop.
+You can tune throughput and latency with these environment variables:

+- `IMT_PROCESS_QUEUE_THREADS`: Number of async consumer tasks that flush events to Redis (default: `1`).
+Increase to `2–4` if you observe backpressure warnings.
+- `IMT_PIPELINE_BATCH`: Base batch size per consumer flush (default: `200`).
+The effective batch automatically scales up to 5x when the queue is full.
+- `IMT_PIPELINE_TIMEOUT_SEC`: Base flush timeout in seconds (default: `0.2`).
+Timeout adapts down as the queue fills to keep latency reasonable.
+- `IMT_QUEUE_BACKPRESSURE_RATIO`: Fraction of the queue capacity considered “high” (default: `0.8`).
+- `IMT_QUEUE_BACKPRESSURE_SUSTAIN_SEC`: Seconds that queue depth must remain above the high-water mark before logging a warning (default: `5`).
+- `IMT_QUEUE_BACKPRESSURE_RELOG_SEC`: Minimum seconds between repeated backpressure warnings (default: `60`).

+Consumers batch and coalesce events before writing to Redis to reduce load:

+- Vehicles are coalesced by `vehicle id` to the last update within the batch.
+- Schedule events are coalesced by “trip key” `(trip_id, stop)` to the last update within the batch.
+Events that lack trip context (including most removals) are coalesced by `event id`.
+- MQTT publishing is offloaded to a background thread to avoid blocking the event loop.

+If backpressure warnings persist, consider raising `IMT_PROCESS_QUEUE_THREADS`, increasing `IMT_PIPELINE_BATCH`, or reviewing Redis/network capacity.

 From there, create a `config.json` like so to the following schema:

 ```json5